ampii/ampii-server/README.md

 - Client.java uses HttpURLConnection.
 It would be helpful for language portability to remove dependency on this library functionality and implement on raw sockets like the server side does.

+- At the moment, the test framework is designed mostly for self testing.
+But you *can* write tests that act on external servers, so future development could turn this into a more generalized testing tool.